 Note: Formula fields, lookup fields, and other computed fields can be used for grouping based on their result type.

 Create your first group level to organize rows by a single field.
+You can group by up to five fields, creating nested groups within groups.

 To group rows: